Ke'Bryan Hayes Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 17th in the league.
+- The Brewers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Brewers' 4.06 team ERA ranks 12th across all league pitching staffs.
+- The Brewers have a 4.03 team ERA that ranks 12th among all league pitching staffs.

-- The Brewers rank 23rd in baseball in home runs surrendered (136 total, 1.2 per game).
+- Brewers pitchers combine to rank 23rd in baseball in home runs given up (136 total, 1.2 per game).

-- His most recent time out was on Friday against the Atlanta Braves, when the right-hander tossed four innings, surrendering six earned runs while allowing eight hits.
+- His last time out came on Sunday against the Atlanta Braves, when the righty tossed five innings, surrendering five earned runs while allowing five hits.

-- The 30-year-old has an ERA of 4.43, with 7 strikeouts per nine innings, in 14 games this season.
-Opponents have a .300 batting average against him.
+- The 33-year-old has put up an ERA of 4.76, with 7.8 strikeouts per nine innings, in 19 games this season.
+Opponents have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.